Skip advert

 Advertisement - Article continues below

-7th: Ford Focus ST Performance
+Ford Focus ST Performance

 The Focus ST has never shone quite as brightly as its smaller Fiesta sibling, but now that the latter has been taken off sale, it represents the only way to experience Ford’s signature hot hatch flavour.
-The ST feels ‘switched on’ at all times, with super-quick steering and a tendency to rotate aggressively on a trailing throttle.
+The ST feels ‘switched on’ at all times, with super quick steering and a tendency to rotate aggressively on a trailing throttle.
 This ultra-keen feel defines the Focus’s character.

 It’s not for everyone, however.
-Sometimes, you wish the Focus was a touch calmer and more natural in its responses, and it lacks the breadth of the Hyundai i30 N. There’s no denying that the performance is gutsy enough to warrant the ST badge, though, with Ford’s 2.3-litre four-pot kicking out 276bhp and 310lb ft of torque.
+Sometimes, you’ll wish the Focus was a touch calmer and more natural in its responses, and it lacks the breadth of the now-discontinued Hyundai i30 N. There’s no denying that the performance is gutsy enough to warrant the ST badge, though, with Ford’s 2.3-litre four-pot kicking out 276bhp and 310lb ft of torque.
 It doesn’t zing at the top end like a traditional hot hatch, but the snappy manual gearbox makes it easy to keep the motor in its sweet spot.

 Advertisement - Article continues below